 - Baguette – A simple French baguette works well for this recipe but you can also choose a rustic sourdough bread or add my Turkish bread.

-- Salsa Verde (optional) – A bright salsa verde adds to the roasted tomato flavor.
-You can also drizzle the dish with pesto Genovese.
+- Salsa verde (optional) – A bright salsa verde adds to the roasted tomato flavor.
+You can also drizzle the dish with pesto Genovese, my lemon pesto, or sunflower seed pesto.

 There are a few other types of cheese that are a suitable substitute fur burrata.
 Here are 5 burrata alternatives: